AJ-18s/Multi-Signature-Wallet/README.md

-This is a simply multi signature wallet code
+This is a simplified multi signature wallet code